 Going Off Grid

-If living off grid makes you think of compostable toilets, no signs of civilization within an hour, and making your own clothes, we’re here to tell you that there’s another way.
+If living off the grid makes you think of compostable toilets, no signs of civilization within an hour, and making your clothes, we’re here to tell you that there’s another way.

 And if you’re seriously considering becoming an off-grid pioneer, Santa Cruz is an ideal spot to start your journey.
 Santa Cruz enjoys a Mediterranean climate, which is pretty much as idyllic as it sounds.
 We may not be basking on the beaches of Sicily, but we do enjoy temperate weather year-round.
 No snow, an average of 33 inches of rain per year, and 262 days of sunshine spell mild conditions.